anowell/mia/README.md

 **Arch**

 Arch packages available on the AUR as [algorithmia-bin](https://aur4.archlinux.org/packages/algorithmia-bin/) and [algorithmia-git](https://aur4.archlinux.org/packages/algorithmia-git/).
-Use the `aura` helper to install:
+Use your favorite AUR helper (e.g. `aura`):

 ```bash
 aura -A algorithmia-bin